Locomotives of Greenfield Village

 This locomotive pulled passenger trains on the Detroit & Lima Northern Railway, a predecessor of the Detroit, Toledo & Ironton Railroad.
 After Henry Ford purchased the DT&I in 1920, this engine was the first modified under his extensive plan for improvements to the line.
 Ford adopted the locomotive as his favorite and donated it to The Henry Ford in 1930.

 The American Locomotive Company of Schenectady, New York, built this locomotive in 1902.
 It is a 4-4-2 Atlantic type, with four leading wheels, four driving wheels, and two trailing wheels.
 The Atlantic was designed to pull light wooden passenger cars at high speeds.
 This locomotive operated on the Michigan Central Railroad's Detroit-Chicago line until heavier steel cars made it obsolete.

-The Edison is based on an 0-4-0 switcher locomotive built about 1870 by the Manchester Locomotive Company.
-Henry Ford purchased the switcher from the Edison Portland Cement Company in 1932.
-Ford had the locomotive rebuilt into a 4-4-0 wheel arrangement by staff at Ford Motor Company's Rouge locomotive shop.
-The Edison later went into regular service on Greenfield Village's railroad.
+Edison is based on an 0-4-0 switcher locomotive built about 1870 by Manchester Locomotive Works.
+Henry Ford purchased the switcher from Edison Portland Cement Company in 1932.
+Mr. Ford had the locomotive rebuilt into a 4-4-0 wheel arrangement by staff at Ford Motor Company's Rouge locomotive shop.
+Edison later went into regular service on Greenfield Village's railroad.

 Lightweight 44, 45, and 50-ton diesel-electric locomotives proved popular in industrial and yard switching duties.
 They were less expensive to operate than steam locomotives and could run on lightly built track.
 This 50-ton unit served a U.S. Navy ammunition depot in Charleston, South Carolina, during World War II.
 It later operated at a scrapyard in Ecorse, Michigan.